 Information on Talks

 Stuart Clark is an experienced public speaker.
-For nearly twenty years, he has presented illustrated talks across the UK (and around the world) to astronomical and scientific societies, to literary festivals, Humanist groups, history societies, branches of the WI and the U3A.
+For twenty years, he has presented illustrated talks across the UK (and around the world) to astronomical and scientific societies, to literary festivals, Humanist groups, history societies, branches of the WI and the U3A.
 He has spoken on cruise ships, to solar eclipse tour parties, to book clubs, in bookshops and cafés, at science centres, village halls, schools and in museums.
 Stuart excels at explaining the complex world of astronomy to the general public and his knowledge ranges from scientific history right up to today’s cutting edge discoveries.

 Stuart Clark is based north of London in Hertfordshire.
 He charges between £100 and £300, depending on the event, the venue, the distance, the number of people attending and whether you are selling tickets or not.